FAU Resource Index

 College Level Examination Program (CLEP): Option for students to earn college credit by taking an exam in one of several subjects.
 The most common use for the CLEP is to earn foreign language credit in Spanish, French, or German or to complete the Civic Literacy Requirement.
 Other subjects are also available that may satisfy other lower division requirements or electives.
 Speak with an academic advisor before attemping the CLEP in any subject.

-CPA Information: Student Academic Services does not provide information on state requirements to become a Certified Public Accountant (CPA).
-Some CPA information is provided for your convenience by the School of Accounting, but the best resource for up to date information is the Florida Department of Business and Professional Regulation.
-FAU Accounting majors (current and alumni) can also speak with one of the School of Accounting professors who provide CPA advising.
+CPA Information: Some CPA information is provided for your convenience by the School of Accounting, but the best resource for up to date information is the Florida Department of Business and Professional Regulation.
+CPA advising is also available to current students.

 Degree Audit Reporting System: A degree audit (DARS) is provided to students during in-person advising appointments.
 It is recommended you view your degree audit on your own to follow along during phone appointments.